hackoregon/archive-campaign-finance-SpatialDatabase/Docs/PostGIS-Setup.md

 ./2configure-postgresql.bash
 ```

+This script

-This creates the PostgreSQL data area on the hard drive, enables the PostgreSQL server to start at boot time, starts it and installs the 'adminpack' and 'plpgsql' extensions.
-It will ask you to create a password for the PostgreSQL 'superuser' role, named 'postgres'.
+* creates the PostgreSQL data area on the hard drive,
+* enables the PostgreSQL server to start at boot time,
+* starts the PostgreSQL server, and
+* installs the 'adminpack' and 'plpgsql' extensions.

+The script will ask you to create a password for the PostgreSQL 'superuser' role, named 'postgres'.
 You only have to run this once, but it won't hurt anything if you run it again.

 ## Set up the PostGIS databases